Constitutional carry: Pennsylvania

-Open carry is generally legal under Pennsylvania state law for those 18+.
-However, exceptions are made for Philadelphia as a “City of the First Class”, in a vehicle, or during a declared state of emergency unless one has a carry permit.
+Open carry is generally legal under Pennsylvania state law for those over the age of eighteen.
+However, exceptions are made for Philadelphia as a "City of the First Class," in a vehicle, or during a declared state of emergency unless one has a carry permit.
 On May 31, 2019, the Supreme Court of Pennsylvania ruled that carrying a firearm is not reasonable suspicion to detain someone.

 Virginia

 Open carry is generally allowed in Virginia without a permit for people 18 years of age and older.
 The following cities and counties have exceptions that disallow the open carry of a loaded semi-automatic center-fire rifle or pistol that expels single or multiple projectiles by the action of an explosion of a combustible material and is equipped at the time of the offense with a magazine that will hold more than 20 rounds of ammunition or designed by the manufacturer to accommodate a silencer or equipped with a folding stock or shotguns equipped with a magazine that holds more than 7 rounds: the Cities of Alexandria, Chesapeake, Fairfax, Falls Church, Newport News, Norfolk, Richmond, and Virginia Beach and in the Counties of Arlington, Fairfax, Henrico, Loudoun, and Prince William.
 These restrictions do not apply to valid concealed carry permit holders.